JRJRJR

 "JRJRJR" is a song by the American musician Jane Remover from their third studio album, Revengeseekerz (2025).
-It was released by DeadAir Records on January 1, 2025, as the album's lead single.
+It was released by deadAir Records on January 1, 2025, as the album's lead single.
 The song was written in 30 minutes in a green room while Remover was on tour with JPEGMafia.
 After returning home to Chicago from touring in September 2024, they recorded the track in one day.
 Remover wrote, performed, produced, and mixed the song.

 Music critics identified "JRJRJR" as being a hyperpop, hip-hop, and digicore song, while being influenced by multiple other genres.
 The track is driven by synthesizers and an abrasive hip-hop beat switching between trap beats and hyperpop sonics.
 In its lyrics, Remover discusses self-doubt and self-perception, specifically considering changing their face, name, and city.
 Music critics enjoyed "JRJRJR" for returning to Remover's digicore sound but felt it was overlong.
-A music video co-directed by Parker Corey of Injury Reserve accompanied the single's release and depicts Remover in all-black outfits carrying a gun, smoking a cigarette, and waving a white flag.
+A music video co-directed by Parker Corey of By Storm accompanied the single's release and depicts Remover in all-black outfits carrying a firearm, smoking a cigarette, and waving a white flag.